StadGent/fractal_styleguide_gent-base/components/31-molecules/gent-info/README.md

 ## How it works

-The Gentinfo component contains the following fixed elements:
+The Gentinfo component contains the following elements:

 * A spot illustration (fixed)
 * The Gentinfo typologo (fixed)